booydar/babilong/README.md

 Examples for evaluation of other popular LLMs are provided in the `./notebooks` folder.

 You can generate training samples using the README in `./data`.

+Predictions of various LLMs that we evaluated on BABILong (GPT-4, GPT-3.5, Mistral, Mixtral, Phi-3, ChatGLM, Yi, Jamba) are in [predictions_06_2024](https://github.com/booydar/babilong/tree/predictions_06_2024) branch.

 ## Join the Challenge: Help Build the BABILong LLM Leaderboard!